 Your body manifests clear signs if you’re not getting enough water such as a headache, dizziness, and dry mouth.
 Likewise, the color of the urine and the frequency of urination can also explain if you’re well hydrated.

-Drinking enough amount of water is important not only for the body and its organs to function properly but there are also other health benefits such as:
+Drinking enough amount of water is important not only for the body and its organs to function properly but there are also for other health benefits such as:

 - Drinking water keeps the body temperature within the normal range.